Environmental Management

 Tsubaki Group Environmental Committee

-The Tsubaki Group Environmental Committee takes the lead in promoting the Group’s environmental management under the supervision of the Sustainability Committee, which is chaired by the COO.
-The committee is chaired by the executive officer in charge of sustainability promotion for Tsubakimoto Chain and comprises general managers of Tsubakimoto Chain business segments as well as representatives of manufacturing group companies in Japan.
-The committee addresses the Group’s environmental issues, including climate change, from a medium- to long-term perspective.
-In addition, overseas business sites appoint environment promoting staff who collaborate with the Tsubakimoto Chain Sustainability Promotion Department (Group Environmental Secretariat).
+Under the Tsubaki Group Basic Environmental Policy, the Tsubaki Group Environmental Committee, which is chaired by the executive officer in charge of the environment and comprises general managers of business segments and representatives of Group companies in Japan, addresses the Group’s environmental issues, including climate change, from a medium- to long-term perspective.
+Furthermore, we assign environmental managers to domestic business sites, and we have established the Environmental Managers Committee as a body for implementing environmental activities.
+Environmental managers are also assigned to overseas business sites and collaborate with the Sustainability Promotion Department (Group Environmental Secretariat).

 Governance System for Climate Change Response